sixhours-team/spring-boot-memcached-demo-kotlin/README.md

 # Spring Boot Memcached Demo

-This is a demo project showing the usage of [Memcached Spring Boot](https://github.com/igorbolic/memcached-spring-boot) cache library in a Spring Boot application.
+This is an example project showing the usage of [Memcached Spring Boot](https://github.com/igorbolic/memcached-spring-boot) cache library in a Spring Boot application.
 You will have to have [Docker](https://www.docker.com/get-docker) installed in order to run this demo.

 ## Testing